Graduate Certificate in Human Rights

 Further course information

-Graduates can expect to find employment in dedicated human rights governmental, inter-governmental and non-governmental organisations, as well as in government departments and agencies where human rights specialisation is required, and increasingly in major Australian and multinational corporations that wish or need to take human rights considerations into account in their operations.
+Given the growing importance of human rights in politics, law, social policy, social movements and business, graduates can expect to find employment in dedicated governmental, inter?governmental and non-governmental organisations, where a human rights specialisation is required.
+Students with a background in journalism, education and other professions will also be strongly positioned to return to their principal fields with a high level of valuable specialist skills as increasingly major Australian and multinational corporations wish or need to take human rights considerations into account in their operations.

 Admission to candidature for the Graduate Certificate in Human Rights requires:

-(a) a bachelor’s degree with a major in a relevant subject area in the humanities or social sciences, or an equivalent qualification; or
+(a) a bachelor’s degree from the University of Sydney, with a major in a relevant subject area in the humanities or social sciences, or an equivalent qualification or

 (c) evidence of a minimum of three years’ recent, relevant, professional experience in the field deemed by the Dean to be equivalent to the academic admission requirements.